albar965/littlenavmap-manual/src/en/TUTORIALPERF.rst

 |New Aircraft Performance 1|

-Second page shows default aircraft performance values.
+Second page shows default aircraft performance values. *Click the image to enlarge.*

 |New Aircraft Performance 2|